mholt/photobak/README.md

 - Google Photos

-More providers can be [added by implementing some interfaces](https://github.com/mholt/photobak/wiki/Writing-a-Client-Implementation).
+More providers can be easily added by [implementing some interfaces](https://github.com/mholt/photobak/wiki/Writing-a-Client-Implementation).
 (Please submit a pull request if you've implemented one!)

 Be sure to read the caveats below for your cloud services of choice.